adityadlele/linux101/_sources/ex0.md

 You can take a look at [this](https://researchcomputing.princeton.edu/support/knowledge-base/slurm) guide to learn more about job monitoring.

-4. Plot the potential energy as a function of time using GNUPLOT
+4. Plot the potential energy as a function of time using [gnuplot](http://www.gnuplot.info/) or Python.

-## Part 4: VASP